Root Down is located in the C terminal of the Denver Airport. Vegan options include sweet potato fries, pozole, ramen, hummus, and a tofu bento box.

 Because of the cornmeal crusted tofu, light layering of sauerkraut, and lack of rye, it didn’t really taste like a reuben.

 It was more reminiscent of a vegan filet o’fish sandwich.
-However, it was a delicious vegan filet o’fish sandwich, and so I have no complaints.
+However, it was a delicious vegan filet o’fish sandwich.
+So I have no complaints.
 On the side, it was served with potato chips.

-I was seated near the kitchen, and so I could hear servers placing orders to the cooks.
+I was seated near the kitchen.
+So I could hear servers placing orders to the cooks.
 It seemed like every other word was “vegan” with a peppering of the word “Vegenaise.”

-It was really exciting to hear so many people choosing the vegan options, and it felt like the demand for vegan fare is growing.
+It was really exciting to hear so many people choosing the vegan options.
+It felt like the demand for vegan fare is growing.

 For more DIA options, check out this thorough post on the Denver Airport.